verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 </div>
 {{< /clipboard >}}

-Once the admin Certificate is created, you can update the `spec.security.config.adminSecret.name` field in the `OpenSearchCluster` with the `opensearch-admin-cert` secret that contains the admin certificate.
+After the admin certificate is created, you can update the `spec.security.config.adminSecret.name` field in the `OpenSearchCluster` with the `opensearch-admin-cert` secret that contains the admin certificate.

-### Create Master Certificate for OpenSearch Nodes with the Master Role
+### Create master certificate for OpenSearch nodes with the master role

-Apply the following `Certificate` resource to create the master Certificate for OpenSearch.
-This will create master certificate in `opensearch-master-cert` secret.
+Apply the following `Certificate` resource to create the master certificate for OpenSearch.
+This will create the master certificate in the `opensearch-master-cert` secret.

 {{< clipboard >}}
 <div class="highlight">